 Fayette County Health Department accepts Medicare, Medicaid and most major private insurance companies.
-The Home Health Nursing Program is
+The Home Health Program is

 certified by Medicare and is licensed by the State of Illinois.